software-mansion/react-native-enriched/README.md

 ## Links

 The links are here, just like in any other editor, a piece of text with a URL attribtued to it.
-They are not clickable because it would disturb the editing and is not needed during it.
 They can be added in two ways: automatically or manually.

-### Automatic links
+### Automatic links detection

 `react-native-enriched` automatically detects words that appear to be some URLs and makes them links.
-It is not a perfect solution, because this way some texts that definitely aren't valid links will get marked too.
-We are considering making the automatic detection optional and/or providing a prop for user's own regular expression to detect a link in future releases.
+Currently we are using pretty naive approach to detect whether text can be treated as a link or not.
+On iOS it's a pretty simple regex, on Android we are using URL regex provided by the system.

-### Manual links
+### Applying links manually

-Manual links can be added by calling [setLink](#setlink) method on the input ref:
+Links can also be added by calling [setLink](#setlink) method on the input ref:

 The `start`, `end` and `text` arguments for the method can be easily taken from [onChangeSelection](#onchangeselection) event payload as it returns exact `start` and `end` of the selection and the `text` it spans.
 This way, you just set the underlying URL to whatever is selected in there.

-Alternatively, you can always decide to change the text of the link to something else if, for example, your tool for link editing supports both URL and the text.
+Passing a different `text` than the one in the selection will properly replace it before applying the link.

 A complete example of a setup that supports both setting links on the selected text, as well as putting them in the place of cursor and editing existing links can be found in the example app code.

 ## Mentions

-Mentions are meant to be a customisable style that lets you put mentioning phrases in the input, e.g. `@someone` or `#some_channel`.
+Mentions are meant to be a customisable style that lets you put mentioning phrases in the input, e.g. `@someone` or `#some_channel` or `[any_character_you_like]something`.

-### `mentionIndicators`
+### Mention Indicators

 There is a [mentionIndicators](#mentionindicators) prop that lets you define what characters can start a mention.
 By default it is set to `[ @ ]`, meaning that typing a `@` character in the input will start the creation of a mention.

 ### Starting a mention

-There's two ways in which a mention can be started; either by typing one of the `mentionIndicators` set or by calling a [startMention](#startmention) method on the input ref.
+There are two ways in which a mention can be started; either by typing one of the `mentionIndicators` set or by calling a [startMention](#startmention) method on the input ref.

 ### Mention related events